serenity-is/docs/setting-connection-dialect.md

                     SqlServer2005Dialect.Instance;
 ```

-Serenity 1.8.8+ also supports setting this through an application configuration entry:
+It is also possible to set this through an application configuration entry (recommended):

 ```xml
 <configuration>